sahilmate/personal-finance-tracker/README.md

 ![Income and Expenses Over Time](Figure_1.png)
 The graph helps visualize the distribution of income and expenses, providing insights into your financial trends.

+## Contribution

+Contributions are welcome!
+Please submit a pull request or open an issue if you have suggestions or improvements.